Trump Pushes Baseless Smear That Ilhan Omar ‘Partied’ on 9/11

 Trump’s tweet circulated a video from conservative personality Terrence Williams, in which Williams declared that Omar “partied on the anniversary of 9/11.”
 In his video, Williams comments on footage of the Muslim congresswoman dancing and fumes that she’s disrespecting the memory of the Sept.
 11 attacks.

 But the footage of Omar dancing actually came from a Sept.
-13 event hosted by the Congressional Black Caucus and wasn’t taken on the eleventh, as Williams and Trump wrongly claimed.
+13 event hosted by the Congressional Black Caucus and wasn’t taken on the 11th, as Williams and Trump wrongly claimed.

 Trump, however, used Williams’ video to declare that Omar would help Republicans win Minnesota.
 “Ilhan Omar, a member of AOC Plus 3, will win us the Great State of Minnesota,” the president tweeted.
 “The new face of the Democrat Party!”